astralfrontier/breathtakingcomics.games/src/world/captain-burger.md

 - Heroes who want a place to hang out and unwind between missions
 - Heroes with secret identities who need a part-time job

+# Drives (for heroes)

+- Keep Captain Burger from being destroyed by the current crisis
+- Meet friends at Captain Burger and relax
+- Survive your first Captain Burger experience